Pals: A Magnificent Medieval Village

 The castle, the clock, and the church

-In 1478, a few years after the Catalan Civil War (1462-72), the castle was dismantled on the orders of King Joan II of Aragón, although he did expressly decree that the original tower be spared.
+In 1478, a few years after the Catalan Civil War (1462-72), the castle was dismantled at the orders of King Joan II of Aragón, although he did expressly decree that the original tower be spared.
 That tower today is the Torre de les Hores (Tower of the Hours), so called because it has had a clock since time immemorial.
-A 16th-century bell rings on every quarter of the hour, while a larger bell from exactly 1701 rings on the hour.
+A 16th-century bell rings on every quarter of the hour, while a larger bell dating from 1701 rings on the hour.
 You can climb a spiral staircase to the top of the tower, and, although it costs €3, the views far into the distance in every direction from up there are pretty impressive!

 Panoramic view towards L’Estartit and the Medes Islands, where pirates used to hang out